Home Page: Quantum Study Bible

 I am celebrating 7 years of being cancer free.
-I look back at this Face Book post made on June 29, 2015 and thank my Creator for every day I have had since then.
+I look back at this Face Book post made on June 29, 2015 and thank my Creator for every day of living since then.
 It’s interesting to note that the Holy Spirit prepared me for the cancer diagnosis before it was given.
 I want to tell everyone how much I appreciated your prayers as I went through the chemo and surgery.
 I actually felt them.
 Thank you to each and everyone of you.
-I ask Jesus to give each one of you a very special blessing today and a crown of mercy when you meet me in heaven.
+I ask Jesus to give all of you a very special blessing today and a crown of mercy when you meet me in heaven.
 I love you all.

 I’m preparing for a medical procedure this morning.
-For those of you who know me, you know every cell in my body reacts violently to anything medical.
+For those of you who know me, you know every cell in my body reacts violently to anything medical especially tests.

-Read about her mother’s life in: “The Demons of the Wisemen” by Barbara Grover on Amazon.
+Read about my mother’s life in: “The Demons of the Wisemen” by Barbara Grover on Amazon.

-I believe if we don’t honor those who gave us life, we don’t honor our creator.
+I believe if we should honor those who gave us life, especially our Creator.
 I have repented for the awful daughter I was to her.
 She is in heaven, knows my love, and it is no longer an issue.

 Now, I post this very personal email in order to share with others how I’ve learned to get through what feels like a terrifying ordeal: